 I am a medical school professor emeritus, research scientist, consultant, inventor, and amateur photographer.
-I have closed my lab in the Department of Pathology and Microbiology at The University of Nebraska Medical Center, and retired.
+I have closed my lab in the Department of Pathology, Microbiology, and Immunology at The University of Nebraska Medical Center, and retired.
 I remain active at the university as an advisor, and I participate on a study of proline uptake and metabolism by Staphylococcus aureus directed by Drs.
 Paul Fey and McKenzie Lehman at UNMC.
-I will continue to serve as a scientist consultant and manage a number of hybridomas available for license through IRBF Development, LLC.
+I will continue to serve as a scientist-consultant, and manage a number of hybridomas available for license through IRBF Development, LLC. |

 Research and Teaching